 2. There is a slight difference between scissors and shears.
 Shears are any scissors longer than 6.5”, while scissors are at or shorter than 6.5”.

-The heating grade ranges from 330-440 and come in three subcategories; A,B,C with C being the best quality.
-If the scissors are made from steel that was processed at a heating grade of 440C, it will last you a very long time (Decades to be precise 🙂 ).
+The heating grade ranges from 330-440 and comes in three subcategories; A,B and C with C being the best quality.
+For example, if you find a pair of scissors that are made from steel that was processed at a heating grade of 440C, they will last you a very long time, decades to be precise.